Incoterms 2010

 EXW

-EXW term places the minimum obligations and liability on the seller.
-“Ex Works” means that the seller delivers when he places the goods at the disposal of the buyer at the seller’s premises or at another named place (i.e., works, factory, warehouse, etc.).
-The seller does not need to load the goods on any collecting vehicle, nor does it need to clear the goods for export, where such clearance is applicable.
+EXW (Ex Works) involves the minimum level of obligations for the seller.
+The seller fulfills delivery by making the goods available to the buyer at the seller’s premises or another agreed place (factory, warehouse, etc.).
+The seller is not obligated to load the goods onto the collecting vehicle, nor to clear them for export if such clearance is required.

 FCA

-“Free Carrier” means that the seller delivers the goods to the carrier or another person nominated by the buyer at the seller’s premises or another named place.
-The parties are well advised to specify as clearly as possible the point within the named place of delivery, as the risk passes to the buyer at that point.
+The seller delivers by handing over the goods to the carrier or another person nominated by the buyer at the seller’s premises or another agreed place.
+The parties are advised to specify as clearly as possible the exact point at the agreed place of delivery, as the risk transfers to the buyer at that point.

 CPT